ragegage/dragball/README.md

 ...as well as a View component that manages the display of the game.

 Thanks to Guy Hadas' Cowboy Shootout for structure and inspiration.

+THanks to Dave Noah for inspiration and emotional support.